 - Ground the breadcrumbs to the fineness of powder, pour them on a flat tray, spread them out, and level.

 - In a mixing bowl dilute one slightly beaten egg with twice the amount of cold water.

-- Beat the mashed potato with butter and salt, over a moderate flame saute until very light.
+- Beat the mashed potato with butter and salt, over a moderate flame and saute until very light.
 Cook until it leaves the sides of the saucepan.
 Turn out the mash onto a platter.

 - While the potato mash is still hot, take 2 Tbs mash and form into thick discs.
-Place a tablespoon of meat filling in the center, draw up edges to form a ball.
+Place a tablespoon of meat filling in the center, and draw up edges to form a ball.

 - Roll the ball into batons.
 Flatten the batons between open palms.

 - Shape them into one side pointed chop.

 - Roll the chops in the crumbs_dip in egg_crumb again.
 Set aside to fry.

 - Heat the oil in a large pan, and slide in the chops.
 Cook in batches; taking care that there are not enough to touch each other.
 Heat the fat before attempting to fry a second batch.

 - When cooked drain on absorbent paper.

 Another croquette-inspired food; is a great way to revitalize leftover meat and fillers can be bread, cooked rice, or anything that will add bulk to the mix.
 If using cooked leftover meat, reduce the salt to ½ tsp.
 In this version, we have used roasted rice, which you can substitute with breadcrumbs or crushed crackers.

 - Heat a griddle (Tawa), spread out the rice, and roast them till they change color.
 Transfer rice to a flat surface and stretch them out to cool.